solrak29/ecba/Readme.md

 ```
 **Todo**
 ```
-20180410 Test script should store the mids string to ensure that it receives all the messages that is sent.
+20180412 Look at using the abstract and/or template pattern for the response and message objects 20180410 Test script should store the mids string to ensure that it receives all the messages that is sent.
 20180410 Time should be recorded on how long it takes to receives messages.
 20180407 Testing FBMSG1 (Process message from fb and provide a response funcntionality)